fgoujeon/maki/doc/extra/undefined-state.md

 ## How to Use the Undefined State with Maki

 Maki defines these two objects:
-* `maki::undefined`, the state builder of the undefined state, to be given to transition tables;
+* `maki::undefined`, the state mold of the undefined state, to be given to transition tables;
 * `maki::states::undefined`, the state object created by `maki::undefined`, given to transition hooks.

 To take advantage of the undefined state, you should define, in every topmost region, a transition whose: